gradlab/barcoded_fitness_gyrA-gyrB/README.md

 - bc_count.yml: can be used to create a conda environment for running bc_count.py

 - convert_to_model_format.py: can be used to convert from prop_to_ref files from multiple replicates (bc_count.py outputs) to single input formatted for bc_regression_model.R.
 This script requires an extra text file containing the barcode names with associated genotypes (columns for strain, *gyrA* genotype, and 0/1 for *gyrB*)

+- sample_reffile: example of correct format for barcode references fasta file for bc_count.py

+- sample_genotypefile: example of genotype file for convert_to_model_format.py